 Following this mowing tip means more frequent cutting, to be sure.
 But the result will be a healthier lawn, fed by nutrients that you would otherwise be hauling away.
 Besides, cutting a lawn too short can stress it out, especially during periods of hot weather.
 In addition, cutting the lawn stimulates growth and increases thickness.
 You are, in effect, "pinching" your grass plants each time you mow, just as you pinch many houseplants or garden flowers to make them sturdier plants.

 Note that with mulching mowers, you don't need to be quite so careful about the height at which you cut the lawn, since the grass clippings are shredded up more finely.
 This works much better for those of us who don't generally walk around with tape measures on our belts.

 Mowing Tips on "The Cutting Edge": When and How to Mow

 - "The cutting edge": Be sure to keep mower blades sharp.
 Sharp mower blades produce clean cuts, and clean cuts promote better grass health.
 Dull mower blades, by contrast, produce rougher cuts that leave your grass wide open to diseases.

 - When to mow: It puts less stress on the lawn to mow in the evening than to mow when the sun is pounding down in the afternoon.

-- How to mow: Alternate the direction in which you mow each lawnmowing session.
-Using this mowing tip, you will prevent your grass from "getting into a rut" (literally).
-If your lawnmower wheels pass over the same area in the same direction each time you mow, they'll form ruts over time.
+- How to mow: Alternate the direction in which you mow each mowing session.
+If your mower wheels pass over the same area in the same direction each time you mow, they'll form ruts over time.